Overview of some accessories for your scope

 Vixen

-Although the Scopetronix 7.4-22 mm model is the cheapest ($65), there are three other models sharing similar peformances, the 8-24 mm from Vixen, Tele Vue and Meade, these two last being 20% more expensive ($160-210).
-Worse, in Europe Meade simply double the U.S. price !
-Small detail, the Tele-Vue model has a thicker eyecup which does not fall down easily as the Meade one, it has less focal marks but a much better support from Tele-Vue than all other models which is in my humble opinion the most important thing after the product quality.
-A must I recommend to all users even those using a 60mm scope.
-Recently for the VinoVue users Tele-Vue provides a 8-24mm zoom with click-stop.
+There are three other models sharing similar peformances, the 8-24 mm from Vixen, Tele Vue and Meade, these two last being 20 % more expensive ($160-210).
+In addition, the Tele Vue model has a thicker eyecup which does not fall down easily as the Meade one, it has less focal marks but a much better support from Tele Vue than all other models which is in my humble opinion the most important thing after the product quality.
+A must that we can recommend to all users even those using a 60 mm scope.
+Recently for the VinoVue users Tele Vue provides a 8-24 mm zoom with click-stop.

 Next chapter